-The impairment of the wetland macroinvertebrate community within the Christina Reservoir wetlands assessment area (ME0101000501_9525_W115) was first suspected based on 2004 wetland Biomonitoring data and confirmed with data collected in 2014.
-The impairments of the other two segments were identified using 2009 wetland Biomonitoring data.
-DEP proposes to use the 2014 data, even though it was collected outside the reporting window for the 2014 cycle, to enable the listing of all wetland assessment areas associated with this impaired waterbody.
+The impairment of the wetland macroinvertebrate community within the DAIGLE POND WEST wetland assessment area (ME0101000303\1665L\W208) was first suspected based on 2009 wetland Biomonitoring data and confirmed with data collected in 2014.
+Because the impairment was not confirmed until this reporting cycle, the assessment area has not been listed in previous cycles.

-The primary stressors of the macroinvertebrate community in the open water wetland habitats of Christina Reservoir and Prestile Stream are sediment, nutrients (Total Phosphorus), and fluctuations in water levels.
-The TMDL identified nutrients and sediment from soil erosion from agricultural fields as a contributor to the impairments in the watershed and specified watershed management efforts, best management practices, and education/outreach actions (targeting agricultural land owners and municipal officials) as part of its Recommendations to curb this form of NPS pollution.
-The TMDL also outlined strategies for water use management and maintenance of water levels.
-It is therefore anticipated that the existing TMDL will address the recently identified impairments to the wetland macroinvertebrate community.
+The primary stressors of the macroinvertebrate community in the open water wetland habitats of the Daigle Pond western basin are nutrients (Total Phosphorus) and constricted hydrology.
+The TMDL identified phosphorus export from developed and non-developed lands in the watershed as a contributor to the impairments in the lake basin.
+The report specified watershed management efforts, education/outreach actions (targeting agricultural land owners and homeowners), roadway best management practices, and development of a septic/sewage system inspection program as part of its Recommendations to curb this form of NPS pollution.
+It is therefore anticipated that the existing TMDL will address the recently confirmed impairments to the wetland macroinvertebrate community.